 The consequences of not generating an e-way bill maybe both in monetary as well as nonmonetary terms.

 There is no tax-related implication if an e-way bill is not generated and tax is paid on the invoice raised.
 However, movement of goods without generating an e-way bill constitutes an offense (read non-compliance of GST) and attracts a penalty of Rs 10,000 or the tax sought to be evaded.

 #2 Non-monetary Penalty

 The vehicle that is found to be transporting the goods without an E-way bill can be detained or seized and would be released only on the payment of appropriate tax and penalty as specified by the officer.
 After this, two kinds of situation arises.

 - If the owner wishes to pay the penalty, he must pay 100% of the tax payable.

 - If not, the penalty will be equal to 50% of the value of goods.

 It can lead to several other consequences which are discussed below.

 Working Capital Blockage

-The first and foremost would be payment of an upfront penalty will lead to outflow of funds.
-The same would lead to shortage of working capital.
+The first and foremost would be the payment of an upfront penalty will lead to an outflow of funds.
+The same would lead to a shortage of working capital.